kubevious/kubevious/README.md

 With ever changing configuration it is hard to keep track and identify the source of the problem.

-Kubvious allows you to travel back in time and navigate configuration as well as errors.
+Kubevious allows you to travel back in time and navigate configuration as well as errors.
 See time machine in action here: https://youtu.be/Zb5ZIJEHONU

 ## Radioactive & Overprivileged Workloads
 ![Radioactive & Overprivileged Workloads](https://github.com/kubevious/media/raw/master/screens/radioactive-1.png)